solo-io/supergloo/docs/content/guides/installing_istio.md

 weight: 10
 ---

 We can use `istioctl` CLI to easily install Istio in our registered cluster.
 You can find `istioctl` on the [Getting Started page](https://istio.io/latest/docs/setup/getting-started/) of the Istio site.
-Currently, Gloo Mesh supports Istio versions 1.5, 1.6, and 1.7.
+Currently, Gloo Mesh supports Istio versions 1.7 and 1.8.

 {{% notice note %}}
 Be sure to review the assumptions and satisfy the pre-requisites from the [Guides]({{% versioned_link_path fromRoot="/guides" %}}) top-level document.
 If you used the `meshctl demo init` command, Istio has already been installed for you.
+{{% /notice %}}

+{{% notice warning %}}
+Istio 1.8.0 has a [known issue](https://github.com/istio/istio/issues/28620) where sidecar proxies may fail to start.
 {{% /notice %}}

 In this guide we will walk you through two options for installing Istio for use with Gloo Mesh in a single cluster and multi-cluster setting.
 The instructions here are for reference only, and your installation process for Istio will likely be different depending on your organization's policies and procedures.